 As the story goes – wine was first introduced to Romania by the Romans, and only men were given the privilege of consuming wine in Romanian society.
 In addition, it became an essential item of feasts and entertainment for the rich and the Church.
-It was not until the 17th century that women were allowed to drink wine in small quantities and with much medical supervision.
+Not until the 17th century were women allowed to drink wine in small quantities and with much medical supervision.

 When Christianity took hold in Europe around 300 AD, many things changed for women—and one of those things was their ability (or inability) to drink wine.
-During that time, if a woman was caught drinking wine at home without the presence of her husband, she could be put into prison for six months or fined 100 pounds!
+During that time, if a woman was caught drinking wine at home without the presence of her husband, she could be imprisoned for six months or fined 100 pounds!
 This law led to gender disparity in Romania.

 After Conquering Dacia

-Romanians could drink wine after the Romans conquered Dacia, but Romanian women were not allowed to do so.
+Romanians could drink wine after they conquered Dacia, but the women were not allowed to do so.

 The reason for this is unclear, but historians believe it is due to Roman traditions regarding gender roles and modesty.
 If an average Roman female citizen were observed drinking a glass of wine with her friends at the bar, she would have violated social norms by exposing her bare arms and legs in public.